jawline/Mimic/README.md

 ## Mimic

 An open source Gameboy emulator written in Rust that can use a command line interface as a screen and input device.
+The project is an attempt to make an approachable emulator for the Gameboy that can be used to explain the concepts required in emulating a system without overwhelming the reader.
+The core logic is all in safe Rust, there is no JIT recompiler, and screen / IO logic is kept separate from the emulation core to reduce complexity.
+As such, it does not perform ideally, but the Gameboy is such an old system that ideal performance is not necessary to run games at full framerates.

 ### Usage